VoidVolker/nano-watcher/README.md

     }

-`interval` - interval beetween checks of files change time `delay` - delay before commands run
+`interval` - interval beetween checks of files change time

+`delay` - delay before commands run

 `cwd` - working directory, by default - same as config

 This module was developed to be powerfull and small tool to run commands on files changes.
-Work in Virtual box and with mounted FS.
+Works in Virtual box and with mounted FS.